-Some authors posit that few areas in the field of higher education have attracted as much attention as student persistence (Hu & Ma, 2010; Tinto, 1975); however, Orfield (2006) stated that too little energy bas been put into addressing the problem and producing accurate statistics.
+Few areas in the field of higher education have attracted as much attention as student persistence (Hu & Ma, 2010).
 One of the best known models on college student persistence is the integration model proposed by Tinto (1975).
 In the Tinto model, academic integration and social integration are the two key constructs to conceptualize student attrition.
 The academic system focuses on academic affairs of the college; and the social system component focuses on the daily lives and personal needs of the various members of the institution.
 The extent to which students integrate into both systems of the college is important for them to persist and succeed at the college (Hu & Ma, 2010).
 From Tinto's model, dropout is viewed as the result of two major failures: lack of integration into the social life of the institution and/or insufficient compatibility with the academic demands.
-Thus, dropout is more likely to occur among students who fail to establish membership in the college's social community or who fall short with the prevailing values and intellectual norms of the college (Lee & Choi, 2011; Tinto, 1975).
+Thus, dropout is more likely to occur among students who fail to establish membership in the college's social community or who fall short with the prevailing values and intellectual norms of the college (Lee & Choi, 2011).

-Further elaborating on Tinto's model and other frameworks for studying student persistence, Hu, McCormick, and Gonyea (2012) stated that such models help to enrich the understanding of student persistence in college and shed light upon institutional policies and practices.
-Titus (2004) posited that such models recognize the influence of student peer group climate on individual outcomes.
-Chen (2012) indicated that the models provide an inclusive view of the student dropout process by integrating psychological, social, and organizational perspectives and emphasize the impact of dynamic, reciprocal interaction between the environment and individuals.
-The author's main point was that experiences promoting students' social and intellectual integration into college communities will probably strengthen their commitment and reduce dropout risk.
-Boyraz, Horne, Owens and Armstrong (2013) concluded from study of the models that student departure suggests that student persistence and retention are greatly determined by students' precollege characteristics (e.g., family background, academic preparedness, and prior skills and abilities).
+Further elaborating on Tinto's model and other frameworks for studying student persistence, Hu, McCormick, and Gonyea (2012) think that such models help to enrich the understanding of student persistence in college and shed light upon institutional policies and practices.
+Titus (2004) thinks that such models recognize the influence of student peer group climate on individual outcomes.
+Chen (2012) thinks that the models provide an inclusive view of the student dropout process by integrating psychological, social, and organizational perspectives and emphasize the impact of dynamic, reciprocal interaction between the environment and individuals.
+The author's main point is that experiences promoting students' social and intellectual integration into college communities will probably strengthen their commitment and reduce dropout risk.
+Boyraz et al. (2013) concluded from study of the models that student departure suggests that student persistence and retention are greatly determined by students' precollege characteristics (e.g., family background, academic preparedness, and prior skills and abilities).

-Hartley (2011) concluded from the study of Tinto's theory of student departure that academic persistence is an interplay between the student and his/her ability to integrate academically (referring to the student's motivation to attend class and study) and socially

-(referring to the student's subjective sense of fitting into the university).
-The author observed that there was clear evidence that academic and social integration shape college retention.
-Hu and Ma (2010) also found that social integration into the academic and social communities of the college was positively related to the likelihood of persistence and that faculty academic advising of students can contribute to academic integration into the college system.
-The authors further observed that faculty mentoring can contribute to alleviating the sense of alienation and isolation and meet the need for adjustment and support for underrepresented and at-risk students.
-Titus (2004) studied the research on college persistence and gathered that it often explored the predictors of persistence but not the relationship between the institutional context and persistence, ignoring the effect of student variables operating within institutions on institutional persistence rates.
+Hartley (2011) concluded from the study of Tinto's theory of student departure that academic persistence is an interplay between the student and his/her ability to integrate academically (referring to the student's motivation to attend class and study) and socially (referring to the student's subjective sense of fitting into the university).
+The author felt that there is clear evidence that academic and social integration shape college retention.
+Hu and Ma (2010) also felt that social integration into the academic and social communities of the college is positively related to the likelihood of persistence and that faculty academic advising of students can contribute to academic integration into the college system.
+The author further felt that faculty mentoring can contribute to alleviating the sense of alienation and isolation and meet the need for adjustment and support for underrepresented and at-risk students

-This study was concerned with the impact of the relationship between the student and the professor on persistence rates.
-Principal tenets from Tinto's theory and other frameworks were used to make the case of faculty and students working together to enhance persistence and achievement.
-Tinto (1975) indicated that research on dropout has been marked by inadequate conceptualization of the dropout process; and thus, formulated a model to explain the process of interaction between the student and the institution that lead to dropout.
+Titus (2004 studied the research on college persistence and gathered that it often explored the predictors of persistence but not the relationship between the institutional context and persistence, ignoring the effect of student variables operating within institutions on institutional persistence rates.
+This study is keen on the relationship between the student and the professor on persistence rates.
+Principal tenets from Tinto's theory and other frameworks will be used to make the case of the impact of faculty and students working together to enhance persistence and achievement.